 The party that has proper access rights, such as the software’s distributors, will constantly update the software.
 Therefore, the accountant using the software will not have to worry about updates.

 In an accounting firm, many different accountants will be working on the same engagement.
 Cloud software allows data to be single-sourced, so instead of re-entering data manually, data may be reused throughout the engagement.

 Transferring data to cloud may seem unsafe, mainly because of potential hacking threats.
 However, you may be improving your security with the use of cloud-based accounting software.
 For example, Caseware Cloud uses a highly sophisticated data encryption system similarly used by banks.
 In addition, Caseware Cloud has obtained certifications in data protection.

 Caseware Cloud is the preferred engagement portal for many business owners, individuals, and accounting firms.
-You can discover the benefits of using Caseware Cloud here.
+Discover the benefits of using Caseware Cloud.